“For our citizenship is in heaven, from which we also eagerly wait for the Savior, the Lord Jesus Christ.”

 Hope is an encouraging word.
 Christians have a bright future, no matter what misfortune they face in this life.
 The appropriation of hope brings blessing into the soul.
 Those who take little consciousness of hope diminish their souls.

 “For our citizenship is in heaven”

 Canada permits citizenship in two countries simultaneously.
 The Christian has dual citizenship as well.
 The seat of a Christian’s citizenship is in heaven.
 The Christian has citizenship both here and there.

 Philippi was a Roman colony.
 At strategic military zones throughout the world, Rome set up colonies.
 Rome did not settle these colonies in remote areas of the world but strategic territories.
 Rome placed them at the major highways, crucial mountain passes where armies might march.
 Their citizens were mostly soldiers.
 If they served in the colony for 21 years, they received their Roman citizenship.

-A great distinction of these Roman colonies was that they remained part of Rome.
+A significant distinction of these Roman colonies was that they remained part of Rome.
 They sported Roman dress, whether they lived in Greece or Israel.
 Roman justice and morals were executed.
 Roman governors ruled these cities.
 They spoke Latin.
 They never forgot they were citizens of Rome.
 They remained unalterably and permanently Roman even to the ends of the earth.

 Many in the church were Roman citizens.
-They lived in Greece but their citizenship was in Rome.
+They lived in Greece, but their citizenship was in Rome.
 They immediately understood Paul’s analogy.
 They had citizenship on earth, but they had another in heaven.
 They were never to forget they were citizens of heaven.
 Their conduct was to match their citizenship.
 Wherever a Christian is, he must always remember he represents his citizenship in heaven.

 God has colonies scattered all over the world.
 They are patches of heaven on earth.
 They live under the principles and ideals of heaven.
 Our interests are heaven.
 Speaking of Abraham, the author of Hebrews, said: